n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 achieve a consistent alignment, spacing, or appearance.

-Therefore, shaping engines should make no assumptions about the presence or absence of <abbr>GPOS</abbr> features for emoji runs, and should apply the features if present.
+Therefore, shaping engines should make no assumptions about the presence or absence of <abbr title="Glyph Positioning table">GPOS</abbr> features for emoji runs, and should apply the features if present.

 <!---